 Appeals

-With the exception of the Self Assessment appeals process, it is not possible to appeal the scores you are awarded or the outcome of any part of the recruitment process.
+With the exception of the Self-Assessment appeals process, it is not possible to appeal the scores you are awarded or the outcome of any part of the recruitment process.
 If you have evidence that the published recruitment process has not been followed correctly, the Complaints Policy and Procedure should be followed.

 Complaints